Financial Aid Budget & Aid Limits

 Aid from UC offices or outside sources previously unknown to Student Financial Aid may surface.
 A change in student status such as residency classification or dependency status may require a revised financial aid budget.
 When eligibility for aid reduces or total aid exceeds the revised budget, an overaward exists.

 Adjustments to the make up or total sum of the aid package are required if any federal aid is present when an overaward occurs.
+Similarly, scholarship adjustments may be necessary due to the scholarship limit policy.
 Student Financial Aid routinely audits all financial aid awards throughout the school year to ensure they remain in compliance and meet eligibility requirements.

 The university wants to limit post-award changes and avoid post-disbursement adjustments to aid packages.
 Adjustments, when necessary, most often reduce (and posting of new aid sources may replace) loan or work-study portions of an aid package.

 The cost of attendance is set by the Student Financial Aid Office for the 9-month academic year.
 An additional 3 months is added when students report they will attend summer school.
 Accordingly, students attending year-round will have their loans processed in 3 payments begining in 2013-14.

 This budget is an amount based on average educational costs for a student.
 It is not meant to cover all living and personal expenses.